hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 procedb.infoset1_result(listOfEntityTypeMatchTemplates, listOfEntityNameMatchTemplates)

    Display processed data wrt entities, which belong to one of the matched entTypes and inturn whose name matches any of the passed entNameMatchTemplate.
+The user can select between resultType 'result1' and or 'result2', this decides how the subset of entities displayed are identified.

 procedb.infoset1_result1_entcodes(listOfEntCodes)

    Display processed data for the list of entities specified using their entCode.
 User can create the passed list of entCodes using any mechanism they find suitable and or need.

+procedb.infoset1_result2_entcodes(listOfEntCodes)

+   This identifies the top N and bottom N entities based on absolute return wrt last 1 day, 7 days, 1 month and 3 month and inturn show some of the data corresponding to all the entities identified till then.

+   If no entCodes list passed, then it looks at all the entities, when identifying the top/bottom N entities.
+Else it identifies the top/bottom N entities from within the passed list of entities.

 NOTE: By default only 20 entities are printed as part of the comparitive prints, if you want to change this, pass numEntities argument to procedb.infoset1_result.

 Processed Datas